The Weather at Durham, North East England

 Durham Weather – Ferryhill Weather Archive screenshot

-I always got a good agreement between the Ferryhill stuff and the official Durham University Observatory site which I regularly mention in my blog posts here.
+I have close ties with Durham Observatory on Potters Bank in Durham.
 It is the official Met Office one after all, so better keep in sync.
-It gives me kudos, see.
 The old monthly summaries are over on the Ferryhill Archive page.

 Bonacina/O’Hara UK Snowfall History